phouse512/blog/_posts/2018-12-30-linux-desktop-build.markdown

 14. Connect any external fan power cables to your motherboard or PSU.
 Manuals come in handy as always!

+15. Once I was able to boot and test that the system was stable, and then I installed my PCIe adapter for wireless networking.

 At this point, your computer is all set for you to begin booting up your particular OS boot drive if you have that ready.
 I recommend waiting to ziptie and organize cables until the very und of the process, but that's up to you.
 If